 - What scripture says that God is love?

-- 1 Corinthians 13:4-7 along with 1 John 4 and the book on Ephesians love all tell us that God is love.
+- 1 Corinthians 13:4-7, 1 John 4, the book on Ephesians love and many more tell us that God is love.

 - Who said love is patient love is kind in the Bible?

-- As we look at the 1 Corinthians 13:4-8 meaning alongside a 1 Corinthians 13 commentary we see that God describes love as patient and kind and so much more!
+- As we look at the 1 Corinthians 13:4-8 meaning alongside a 1 Corinthians 13 commentary we see that God Himself describes love as patient and kind!

 1. Love is Patient